pelkmanslab/CellProfilerPelkmans/doc/CREATING_HANDLES_INJECTION_TEST.md

 Path-rewriting needs to occur in Case 2 and 3.

-We consider the test-data as read-only: explicitly so in Jenkins.
+We consider the test-data as read-only; Jenkins explicitly mounts test-data as read-only.
 Accordingly for Case 3, a local copy of the test-data is first-made, and deleted afterwards.
 These tests also need a *TemporaryFolderFixture* in Matlab.